Abir-Tx/ALib/docs/CONTRIBUTING.md

 If you are new to contributing to github project you can [read this](https://gist.github.com/MarcDiethelm/7303312#file-contributing-md) for further understanding.
 Also you can contact me directly using my email address - abirtx@yandex.com

+# Building The Developement Environment
+You can use the `alibTest.cpp` file present in the **test** directory to test out your written functions.
+Follow these steps to easily run the test quickly:

+- In the terminal run `make config`.
+It will create necessary folders for the testing. ***This is required to run only once***.
+- Now just run `make` and it will compile and run the test file automatically

+> You need **Make** program installed on your machine

 # Code Conventions

 It is very important to keep all the source code the same for all so that it is easier to read & is also convinent.
 So to achieve this the **ALib** project uses a ```.clang-format``` file which helps to format the code.